 The following poem is addressed to Robert Hepburn who died in Temple, 1798.
-It is based on a stone gateway that has out-survived the house that it long since introduced.
+It is based on a stone gateway that has out-survived the house that it once introduced.

 [Necessary wider context to my poem is shared in the footnotes]